LucasDelfino92/morrowindsharp/modlist.md

     - **1-White Suran Ground Textures**
 - [**Wolf Helmet Replacer**](https://www.nexusmods.com/morrowind/mods/29281) by Alaisiagae: replaces the Wolf and Snow Wolf Helmets with a ferocious wolf head with gaping jaws.

-## CHOOSE YOUR OWN MOD
+### READABLE SIGNPOSTS

 Choose between one of these two alternatives:

 - [**Near Vanilla Road Sign Replacer**](https://www.nexusmods.com/morrowind/mods/44957?) by Atrayonis: makes road signs legible.
 Uses vanilla background and resolution.
   - MO2 will install this mod as a BAIN package.
 Tick the following options and click **OK**:
     - **00 Core**
     - **01 Vvardenfell only**
 - [**Signposts Retextured**](https://www.nexusmods.com/morrowind/mods/42126?) by PeterBitt: makes road signs legible.
 Uses higher quality vanilla-friendly textures.
+It is my personal favorite.
   - Install only one of the main files.

-## MGE XE MODS
+### MGE XE MODS

 The following mods require specific MGE XE install instructions.
 Read the mod pages carefully.